 Morgan Stanley example interview question: You realise you don’t have enough time to complete a task – what do you do?

-How to approach: Morgan Stanley want to know that you can adapt and remain composed – last-minute issues are part and parcel of working in the finance industry.
+How to approach: Morgan Stanley wants to know that you can adapt and remain composed – last-minute issues are part and parcel of working in the finance industry.

 When these kinds of issues arise, what’s the best course of action to take?
 If you had no time left for an important piece of work as part of your degree, what did you do?
 Apply those examples here.
 It’s about explaining the problem and working with the manager to re-organise.

 Potential follow-up question: What if that option wasn’t available?
 What would you do instead?